angular/angular/aio/content/guide/service-worker-config.md

 <a id="glob-patterns"></a>

-Unless otherwise commented, patterns use a limited glob format:
+Unless otherwise commented, patterns use a **limited*** glob format that internally will be converted into regex:

 | Glob formats | Details |
 |:---          |:---     |